acm-uiuc/concert/README.md

 1. In this project's main directory, run `virtualenv venv`
 2. Run `source venv/bin/activate`
 3. Run `pip3 install --upgrade -r requirements.txt`
+4. Copy `config.py.template` into a new file called `config.py`.
+In that file, enter your various API keys and tokens.

 ## Usage
 1. In a separate terminal session, run `redis-server` (to start Redis)